Why use fuel when there is electricity?

 1. The burning process, Otto vs. diesel

-Diesel typically offers higher efficiency and, thus, lower CO₂ emissions, while higher local hots spot in combustion tend to produce higher NOx emissions.
+Diesel typically offers higher efficiency and, thus, lower CO₂ emissions, while higher local hot spots in combustion tend to produce higher NOx emissions.

 2. Fuel type

 The chemical composition of different fuel types results in different emission profiles.
 For example, sulphur emissions are directly dependent on the amount of sulphur in the fuel.
 As such, 3,5% S HFO will always produce 35 times more sulphur emissions than 0,1% MGO.
 Also, CO₂ emissions are dependent on the carbon content and the ratio of carbon (C) and Hydrogen (H) in the fuel.
 Fuel also contains impurities that reduce the heat value and thus increase the CO₂ to energy ratio.

 The engine load depends on the application, but in the marine world it is traditionally optimised at about 85% load (100% for gas engines with an Otto process).
 The further you move from this point, the lower the efficiency will be, which means that the fuel consumption i.e. CO₂ will increase per produced kW/h.
 Furthermore, other types of emissions like NOx, PM, and CH₄ have a tendency to increase more rapidly than the reduction in efficiency when the engine is operated (far) from its optimisation point.
 It needs to be noted that more recently, some engine manufactures have offered more flexibility in selecting an optimisation point that is likely to be closer to the actual operating profile, thereby reducing both fuel consumption and emissions.